Compactors or Balers: Choosing the Right Waste Equipment for Your Business

 Balers can significantly reduce disposal costs for your business and provide a quick return on investment.
 They provide your business with the opportunity to benefit from tax savings, decreased waste collection fees and recycling rebates.
 They can be rented or purchased even on a small budget.

 Balers also help save a lot of space, which would otherwise be taken up by waste and recycling bins.
-Finally, they can help your business become more efficient by increasing the volume of recycled material produced each year and reducing your environmental impact.
+Finally, they can help your business become more efficient by increasing the volume of recycled material produced each year, which reduces your environmental impact and dumping in landfills.

 Compactors